aalvarez11/task-list/readme.md

 * Task list page must be visually appealing and functional on desktop and mobile devices

 This project was initially set up using the CodeSwing VSCode extension.

+## Brand Guidelines

+* Fonts: sans-serif
+* Colors: #0F62FE for main elements, #BAE6FF for contrasting elements, #FFFFFF for white elements
+* Borders: must be rounded on all elements